kwamelaryea/kwame-site/content/pages/index.md

       text: Evolve to Survive
       color: text-dark
       type: TitleBlock
-    subtitle: >-
-      Unlock the Future of Your Business with Visionary Consulting and Proven Expertise
+    subtitle: Unlock the Future with Visionary Consulting and Proven Expertise
     text: >+
       In a world where disruption lurks around every corner, standing still is not an option—it's a risk.
 Innovation is not mere survival; it's mapping